Finance program

 FIN 370 Corporation Finance Comprehensive study of current theories concerning the valuation of the firm and its capital structure.
 Topics emphasized are risk analysis, capital structure, dividend theories, cost of capital, capital budgeting and management of working capital.
 Prerequisite: FIN 355; admission to business.
 Offered Fall, Spring.

-FIN 390 Money and Capital Markets This course examines the various types of financial institutions and their functions in the financial markets and includes a discussion of the processes, current trends, and regulations in money and capital markets.
-Financial risks will also be discussed in addition to risk measurement and management methods.
-Prerequisite: FIN 355; admission to business.
+FIN 390 Financial Markets and Institutions This course examines the various types of financial institutions and their functions in the financial markets and includes a discussion of the processes, current trends, and regulations in money and capital markets.
+Financial risks are also discussed in addition to risk measurement and management methods.
+Prerequisite: FIN 355.
 Offered Fall, Spring.

 FIN 485 Problems and Cases in Finance This course provides students with the opportunity to practice financial decision-making by developing solutions to case problems while requiring them to apply knowledge from previous finance courses, use and develop oral and written communication skills, critical thinking and analytical skills, creativity, and judgment.
 This course assumes the viewpoint of a financial manager confronted with a variety of decisions on how to best raise, procure, and manage capital.
 Course topics focus on the typical concerns of a financial manager, including short- and long-term investment and financing decisions, dividend policy, and the costs and characteristics of various sources of capital, etc. Prerequisite: FIN 370; admission to business.
 Offered Fall, Spring.